 People who used the service said they felt safe when supported by the staff.
-One person who used the service told us "The staff are very good; they know what they're doing and do what I want.
-I do feel safe when they help me".
-A relative also commented "Staff who visit my relative are always well mannered, know what they're doing and make sure the care they provide is safe when supporting him.
-The staff are lovely".
-We received no reports of missed visits however we were told that there were a lot of different staff used for people's visits when we spoke to people and their relatives.
+One person who used the service told us "The staff are very good; they know what they're doing.
+I feel safe when they help me.
+They are the best staff I have had".
+Another person said "The staff are wonderful I like all of them.
+The do make me feel safe".